 Studies have found that fluids, even high caloric ones, are generally a fail when it comes to satiety.
 They just don’t fill us up the same way that a hearty meal does.

 Soup is that one exception.
 Several studies have found that having soup as meal or before a meal can reduce hunger and curb your appetite to help you eat less at the following meal.
 In one study, published in the journal Physiology & Behavior, study volunteers were less hungry and ate less on the days that they consumed a 300-calorie soup compared to when they got their 300 calories from a beverage.

 Your Nutrisystem soup choices are plentiful and most of them combine other filling foods to bring your post-meal appetite under control.
 Try our Chicken Noodle Soup, a classic comfort food that clocks in at just 110 calories but provides 10 grams of protein.
-Looking for a vegetarian meal?
-Our Classic Pasta Fagioli is filled with tender pasta, beans and veggies for a hearty dinner that’s smart and satisfying.

 Traditionally the mainstay of any diet plan—whether you’re on it to lose weight or improve your health—is salad.
 The reason, now identified by scientific research, is that salads tend to be high in volume (translation: loads of food) while low in calories.
 In fact, research published in the Journal of the American Dietetic Association, found that foods that had a high water content tended to be more filling (which may partly explain the satiety success of soup, too).
 In the study, volunteers who ate a low-calorie salad before a pasta meal ate as much as 12% less of the pasta.